nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 * vertices are connected to each other with edges

-* vertices can be connected to more than one (or two) other vertices
+* vertices can be connected to any number of adjacent vertices (including zero!)

 Let's draw a simple graph so we can visualize this: